DelphineLecorney/HRVantage/README.md

 HRVantage is a valuable tool for HR professionals and organizations seeking to streamline HR operations, enhance data management, and improve overall efficiency in workforce management.

+## Data validation

+To ensure that the recruitment data submitted by users is correct and compliant with our requirements, we use a Laravel request class called `RecruitmentRequest`.

+### `RecruitmentRequest`

+The `RecruitmentRequest` class contains the validation rules for recruitment data.
+It specifies the mandatory fields and the specific validation rules for each field.
+Here are the rules currently defined in this class:

+- `position_id`: Mandatory.
+- name`: Mandatory.
+- `firstname`: Mandatory.
+- email`: Mandatory.
+- `phone`: Mandatory.
+- `address`: Mandatory.
+- city`: Mandatory.
+- `zip_code`: Mandatory.
+- country`: Mandatory.
+- `status`: Mandatory.

+If a recruitment form is submitted with data that does not respect these rules, Laravel will return an error response.

+This request class is used in our controller to validate data when creating or updating a recruitment.

 ## Pictures

 Coming soon